zatomos/KRAB/README.md

   - Comment on photos and reply to comments.
   - React to photos with emojis.

+- ️🏘 Multi-instance:
+  - Connect to as many KRAB instances as you like, each with its own account.
+  - Send photos to groups on several instances at once.
+  - Feeds, notifications and the widget merge every instance's photos into one timeline.

 - 🛡️ Privacy:
   - Fully self-hostable backend.
   - Even though the app uses FCM to send push notifications, their content is hidden from Google.